 Npc11: The reference point between the AUSF and Prose Anchor Function (PAnF).
 It is used to store the Prose context info for a 5G ProSe Remote UE.

 Npc12: The reference point between the PAnF and UDM.
 It is used to check with the UDM whether the Remote UE is authorized to use the UE-to-Network Relay service.

+Npc13: The reference point between the SMF and PKMF.
+It is used to obtain the SUPI of Remote UE from PKMF.

+Npc14: The reference point between the SMF and PAnF.
+It is used to obtain the SUPI of Remote UE from PKMF.

 5 Common security procedures